m-bock/purescript-fmt/Samples.md

     }
 ```

+By default you can only use a limited set of types in the replacements:
+  - `String`
+  - `Int`
+  - `Number`
+  - Char

 ## Sample with simple config

 In this sample we're overriding the default config to use "<" and ">" as